 BOMA’s signature program is the Rural Entrepreneur Access Project (REAP), a program that trains and supports community residents as BOMA Village Mentors who provide business skills training and mentoring to small groups of three people who establish a business with a seed capital grant from BOMA.
 By providing skills training and seed capital, BOMA helps people improve their lives and the conditions in their own communities.

-By the end of 2010, BOMA will have launched 400 businesses in over 75 villages, positively impacting the lives of 2000 adults and almost 10,000 children.
+By May of 2012, BOMA has launched 11455 businesses in over 75 villages, positively impacting the lives of 3768 women who support over 19,400 children.
 BOMA’s program demonstrates the extraordinary power of the human spirit that seeks out dignity and respect when people are given the opportunity for self-determination.
-We are inspired by our business owners like Sipirian Lalamaal, of the Lekiji Business Group in Lorokushu village who told us, “You brought life into our villages.
+We are inspired by our business owners like Sipirian Lalamaal, of the Lekiji Business Group in Lorokushu villagewho told us, “You brought life into our villages.
 We decided not to eat this money because even if we are given a million shillings it would eventually be finished.
 This business gives us life.”

-For more information about or to make donations to the BOMA Fund go to www.bomafund.org.
-BOMA Fund office: (802) 231-2542 or e-mail info@bomafund.org.
+For more information about or to make donations to the The BOMA Project go to www.bomaproject.org.
+BOMA Project office: (802) 231-2542 or e-mail info@bomaproject.org.

 Kathleen,